nic-str/astropix-doc/docs/setup/setup.md

 ## Hardware
 ### Chip Carrier PCBs
-The chip carrier PCBs feature a PCIe card edge connector and have all the same size W: 51.3 x H: 57.3.
+The chip carrier PCBs feature a PCIe card edge connector and share the same dimensions W: 51.3 x H: 57.3.

-The project files together with Gerber and assembly data are also available on Github:
+The design files including Gerber and assembly data are available on Github:

 | Chipversion | EDA Tool | Project                                                                      |
 |-------------|----------|------------------------------------------------------------------------------|